 Internship II (typically completed in the first semester of a student's senior year) provides the future educators experience teaching science, social studies, mathematics, or language arts in a sixth, seventh, or eighth grade classroom setting.
 Students spend two full days in the classroom each week and take additional courses on the remaining days.

 Student teaching (completed in the student's final semester) gives future educators extensive and full-time experience in a classroom setting in grades 4-8.

-The advising office for MLG Program is Room 209T4 in the Early Childhood Research Center.
+The advising office for MLG Program is in the Student Services and Advising Center, McKibben 118.

 Advising for students in the MLG Online Completer Program is completed online and at the face-to-face visit each semester with Dr. Michelle Williams.

 The Middle Level Grades Online Completer Program provides nontraditional students an opportunity to complete a Bachelor of Science Degree in Interdisciplinary Studies and obtain certification to teach students in fourth through eighth grade.

 Potential students must apply and be accepted.
 Requirements for acceptance include:

 - Persons with full time jobs and cannot attend regular daytime classes.

 - Primary care providers for family or other dependents.

 - Persons living 60 miles or more distance from a university.